QubesOS/qubes-builder/doc/Configuration.md

 ### CLEAN
 > Default: no value

-Remove previous sources before getting new (use git up vs git clone) - set "1" to use it
+Remove previous sources before getting new (use git pull vs git clone) - set "1" to use it

 ### NO_SIGN
 > Default: no value